qiime2/dev-docs/source/storing-data/types.rst

-   assert      {'banana'} in checkboxes assert      {'apple', 'banana'} in checkboxes assert not  {'banana', 'orange'} in checkboxes assert not  {1, 2, 3} in checkboxes assert not  'banana' in checkboxes
+   assert      {'banana'} in checkboxes assert      {'apple', 'banana'} in checkboxes assert not  {'banana', 'grape'} in checkboxes assert not  {1, 2, 3} in checkboxes assert not  'banana' in checkboxes